ncatlab/nlab-content/pages/3/2/3/0/323/content.md

 =--

 As a consequence of the above, any category with binary products and equalizers has pullbacks.
+Conversely any category with binary products and pullbacks has equalizers: the equalizer of $f,g:A \to B$ is the pullback of $(1,f) \maps A \to A \times B$ and $(1,g) \maps A \to A \times B$.

 +-- {: .num_prop #PullbackPreservesMonomorphisms}
 ###### Proposition